Amirhosein-Ashrafian/Fake-News-Classifier/README.md

 There are still things that can be improved in this project — like testing with other models, doing hyperparameter tuning, or using more advanced NLP methods — but I think this version gives a good overview of how fake news classification works and how it can be implemented in Python.

 ---

-> Developed by Amirhosein Ashrafiyan | July 2025
+> Developed by Amirhosein Ashrafian | July 2025